HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 - **--enable, --disable**

-Use this command to enable or disable the LDAP or Kerberos services.
+Use this option to enable or disable the LDAP or Kerberos services.

 - **--serviceaddress=SERVICEADDRESS**

-Use this command to set the service address of the LDAP or Kerberos Services.
+Use this option to set the service address of the LDAP or Kerberos Services.

 - **--port=PORT**

-Use this command to set the port of the LDAP or Kerberos services.
+Use this option to set the port of the LDAP or Kerberos services.

 - **--realm=REALM**

-Use this command to set the Kerberos realm.
+Use this option to set the Kerberos realm.

 - **--keytab=KEYTAB**

-Use this command to import a Kerberos Keytab by its URI location.
+Use this option to import a Kerberos Keytab by its URI location.

 - **--enablelocalauth, --disablelocalauth**

-Use this command to enable or disable the authentication for local accounts.
+Use this option to enable or disable the authentication for local accounts.

 - **--authentication=AUTHMODE**

-Use this command to choose a LDAP authentication mode.
+Use this option to choose a LDAP authentication mode.
 The available modes are DefaultSchema (Directory Default Schema or Schema-   free) and ExtendedSchema (HPE Extended Schema).

 - **--addsearch=SEARCH, --removesearch=SEARCH**

-Use this command to add or remove search strings for generic LDAP services.
+Use this option to add or remove search strings for generic LDAP services.

 - **--addrolemap=ROLES, --removerolemap=ROLES**

-Use this command to add or remove Role Mapping(s) for the LDAP and Kerberos services.
+Use this option to add or remove Role Mapping(s) for the LDAP services.

 :::info NOTE